ibm-messaging/mq-container-mft/docs/agentconfig.md

 - **host** - Type: String.
 Host name to be used for connecting to coordination queue manager.
 - **port** - Type: int.
 Port number to be used for connecting to coordination queue manager.
 - **channel** - Type: String.
 Channel name to be used for connecting to coordination queue manager.
+- **qmgrCredentials** - Type: Group.
+Defines the credentials required for connecting to coordination queue manager.
+The credentials provided here are save to MQMFTCredentials.xml file during container start.
+- **mqUserId** - Type: String.
+Name of user for connecting to coordination queue manager.
+- **mqPassword** - Type: String.
+Password of user for connecting to coordination queue manager.
+Recommended to base64 encode this value.
 - **additionalProperties** - Optional.
 Type: Group.
 Any additional parameters to be set in coordination.properties file of the container.
-Name of the attribute in this group must match the name of properties in coordination.properties file.
-If the property value, for example `coordinationQMgrAuthenticationCredentialsFile` points to a file, then that file must be on a mount point.
+Names of the attributes in this group must match the name of properties in coordination.properties file.

 - **commandQMgr** - Type: Group.
-Defines the configuration information command queue manager.
+Defines the configuration information for a command queue manager.
 - **name** - Type: String.
 Name of the command queue manager.
 - **host** - Type: String.
 Host name to be used for connecting to command queue manager.
 - **port** - Type: int.
 Port number to be used for connecting to command queue manager.
 - **channel** - Type: String.
 Channel name to be used for connecting to command queue manager.
+- **qmgrCredentials** - Type: Group.
+Defines the credentials required for connecting to coordination queue manager.
+The credentials provided here are save to MQMFTCredentials.xml file during container start.
+- **mqUserId** - Type: String.
+Name of user for connecting to command queue manager.
+- **mqPassword** - Type: String.
+Password of user for connecting to command queue manager.
+Recommended to base64 encode this value.
 - **additionalProperties** - Optional.
 Type: Group.
 Any additional parameters to be set in command.properties file of the container.
 Name of the attribute in this group must match the name of properties in command.properties file.
-If the property value, for example `connectionrdinationQMgrAuthenticationCredentialsFile` points to a file, then that file must be on a mount point.

 - **agents** - Type: Group.
 Defines an array of configuration information of agent.
 You can define multiple agent configuration.
 This allows same JSON file to be used for creating multiple agents.
 All agents would use the same coordination and command queue managers.
 - **name** - Type: String.
 Name of the agent to be created.